-Another goal of the AIA was to increase certainty in the scope of legal protection provided by issued patents.
-Congress's objective was set forth in one of the two "sense of Congress" provisions included in the AIA.
+Another goal of the AIA was to increase certainty with respect to the scope of legal protection provided by issued patents.
+Congress stated its objective in a Sense of Congress provision in the AIA.

 SENSE OF CONGRESS.-It is the sense of the Congress that converting the United States patent system from "first to invent" to a system of "first inventor to file" will promote the progress of science and the useful arts by securing for limited times to inventors the exclusive rights to their discoveries and provide inventors with greater certainty regarding the scope of protection provided by the grant of exclusive rights to their discoveries.